Insider Selling: Carvana Co. (NYSE:CVNA) Major Shareholder Sells 50,000 Shares of Stock

 Carvana Co.
-(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the firm’s stock in a transaction that occurred on Monday, April 5th.
-The shares were sold at an average price of $264.71, for a total transaction of $13,235,500.00.
-Following the completion of the sale, the insider now directly owns 1,300 shares in the company, valued at $344,123.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Large shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.
+(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the business’s stock in a transaction that occurred on Wednesday, April 7th.
+The stock was sold at an average price of $271.46, for a total transaction of $13,573,000.00.
+Following the sale, the insider now owns 5,465 shares of the company’s stock, valued at $1,483,528.90.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Large shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.

-Carvana (NYSE:CVNA) last issued its quarterly earnings results on Thursday, February 25th.
-The company reported ($0.41) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.48) by $0.07.
-The company had revenue of $1.83 billion during the quarter, compared to analyst estimates of $1.59 billion.
+Carvana (NYSE:CVNA) last issued its earnings results on Thursday, February 25th.
+The company reported ($0.41) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.48) by $0.07.
+The company had revenue of $1.83 billion for the quarter, compared to analysts’ expectations of $1.59 billion.
 Carvana had a negative net margin of 3.06% and a negative return on equity of 43.19%.
-Equities analysts predict that Carvana Co. will post -2.29 earnings per share for the current year.
+Analysts predict that Carvana Co. will post -2.29 earnings per share for the current fiscal year.

-Several institutional investors have recently modified their holdings of the stock.
-Lone Pine Capital LLC bought a new stake in Carvana during the 4th quarter valued at about $586,457,000.
-Jennison Associates LLC increased its stake in Carvana by 65.6% during the 4th quarter.
-Jennison Associates LLC now owns 3,202,268 shares of the company’s stock valued at $767,071,000 after purchasing an additional 1,268,656 shares in the last quarter.
-BlackRock Inc. increased its stake in Carvana by 44.4% during the 4th quarter.
-BlackRock Inc. now owns 3,432,778 shares of the company’s stock valued at $822,287,000 after purchasing an additional 1,055,257 shares in the last quarter.
-Norges Bank bought a new stake in Carvana during the 4th quarter valued at about $120,790,000.
-Finally, Pelham Capital Ltd. increased its stake in Carvana by 239.6% during the 4th quarter.
-Pelham Capital Ltd. now owns 577,264 shares of the company’s stock valued at $138,278,000 after purchasing an additional 407,264 shares in the last quarter.
-Institutional investors own 48.41% of the company’s stock.
+Several large investors have recently modified their holdings of the business.
+DekaBank Deutsche Girozentrale bought a new position in shares of Carvana during the fourth quarter worth about $1,382,000.
+Amundi Pioneer Asset Management Inc. bought a new position in shares of Carvana during the fourth quarter worth about $5,604,000.
+B. Metzler seel.
+Sohn & Co.
+Holding AG bought a new position in shares of Carvana during the fourth quarter worth about $238,000.
+Dimensional Fund Advisors LP grew its position in shares of Carvana by 4.5% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 65,530 shares of the company’s stock worth $15,700,000 after acquiring an additional 2,822 shares during the last quarter.
+Finally, Eaton Vance Management bought a new position in shares of Carvana during the fourth quarter worth about $646,000.
+48.41% of the stock is currently owned by institutional investors.

 About Carvana